Coronavirus Vaccine Expected To Be In Shorter Supply Next Week Just As Residents 16 And Older Become Eligible

-LOS ANGELES (CBSLA) — As Los Angeles County residents aged 16 and older become eligible for the coronavirus vaccine next week, officials at the county health department expect a dip in available doses.
+LOS ANGELES (CBSLA) — As Los Angeles County residents age 16 and older become eligible for the coronavirus vaccine next week, officials are expecting a dip in available doses.

-The drop-off in the county’s supply of single-dose Johnson & Johnson vaccines is the primary reason for the decreased availability.
+The drop-off in L.A.
+County’s supply of single-dose Johnson & Johnson vaccines is the primary reason for the decreased availability.

-The health department’s Chief Science Officer Dr. Paul Simon said the county’s allocations of the two-dose Moderna and Pfizer vaccines will increase, though not enough to bridge the gap that roughly 74,000 fewer Johnson & Johnson vaccines will create.
+Dr. Paul Simon, the L.A.
+County Public Health Department’s chief science officer, said the county’s allocations of the two-dose Moderna and Pfizer vaccines will increase, though not enough to bridge the gap that roughly 74,000 fewer Johnson & Johnson vaccines will create.

+L.A.
+County’s allocation of vaccine for next week is expected to total 323,470, Simon said.
+The county received about 97,000 doses of the Johnson & Johnson vaccine this week, but will only receive about 20,000 next week.

+However, while the decline in the county-controlled supply is concerning — and poorly timed given the upcoming eligibility expansion — there are still expected to be about 500,000 total available doses in the county, thanks to non-county or city providers who receive direct allocations from the state and federal governments.

+“Taken together, we estimate that well over 500,000 doses of vaccine will be allocated to vaccination sites across the county next week,” Simon said Friday.

-County officials say they are confident the declining supply of J&J vaccine won’t be a long-term problem.
+Simon is also confident the declining supply of Johnson & Johnson vaccine won’t be a long-term problem.

 “At the pace we’re going, we will be able to get where we want to be by late June,” he said.
 “So I think we’ll be urging the public to be patient, but we are confident we will be able to serve everybody’s needs over the coming weeks.”